 NELLO A. DA RODDA, LTJG, USN

-From the 1948-A Lucky Bag:
+From the 1948 Lucky Bag:

 A news report cited a brother, but gave no name.
 Believe it might be Aldo Jacinto Da Rodda, himself a Naval Officer.
-Doesn't appear that Aldo graduated USNA, though he appeared in the 1964 Lucky Bag as a LCDR instructor in the foreign languages department.
+Doesn't seem that Aldo graduated USNA, though he appeared in the 1964 Lucky Bag as a LCDR instructor in the foreign languages department.